Yuu-Miino/MapPy/docs/source/index.rst

       ^^^^^^^^^^^^^

-      The reference guide contains a detailed description of the functions, modules, and objects included in HDS.
+      The reference guide contains a detailed description of the functions, modules, and objects included in MapPy.
 The reference describes how the methods work and which parameters can be used.
 It assumes that you have an understanding of the key concepts.